I’ve learned over the past decade that there’s no such thing as work-life balance, especially if you’re an entrepreneur.

 I don’t mean that you can’t be successful and still have personal and family time.
-Carving out space for priorities outside of work is absolutely critical.
+Carving out space for priorities outside of work is critical.
 But my professional life is fully ingrained with my personal life—there is no distinction between the two.

 I believe that you can make big things happen in your professional life while also living an enriching personal life.